andutzu999/Skyroads-Game/README.md

 The plates have more colors which modify the fuel of the player.
 When the ball lands on a plate, that one changes its colour in purple.

-If the ball hits a:
+If the ball hits a plate with the following color:

 RED : the game will stop
 BLUE: nothing is going to happen